terraform-aws-modules/terraform-aws-iam/README.md

 Creates an OpenID connect provider.
 Useful for trusting external identity providers such as GitHub, Bitbucket, etc.

+> [!TIP]
-⚠️ An IAM provider is 1 per account per given URL.
+> An IAM provider is 1 per account per given URL.
 This module would be provisioned once per AWS account, and then one or more roles can be created with this provider as the trusted identity.

 ```hcl
 module "iam_oidc_provider" {